CMU-Heinz-95702/lab5-cryptography/README.md

 3. Implement the algorithm by changing the client and server code.
 The client will be Alice and the server will be Bob.
 As described in the article on the Diffie- Hellman Key exchange, Alice and Bob will begin with a modulus p = 23 and a base g = 5.
-Have ALice choose a secret random integer a between 2 and 22.
+Have Alice choose a secret random integer a between 2 and 22.
 Have Bob choose a secret random integer b between 2 and 22.

 Have Alice transmit g^a mod p to Bob.
 As a response to the transmission from Alice, Bob